ara-foundation/web/packages/reflect/README.md

 const reflect = new Reflect({extensions: [atroReflect]});

 ```
 We create instance of `Reflect` class with the `ReflectAstroFramework` as it's extension.
-The extension will allow reflecting `.astro` files.
-It also exposes the Astro Ontology.

-Let's first packages that Reflect could analyze.
+Now, we need to permit Reflect to work with the packages and modules.
+Because Reflect itself due to security reasons doesn't access to the files.
+We have to put them manually.

+And firstly, let's grant permission to recognize some node.js packages that we use in our website.

+Reflect has the built in extension that extends it to support Nodejs environment.
+To support custom files or packages, we have to use the built in extension which is available as `reflect.nodeJsExt`:

 ```typescript
 // Letting know about NodeJS modules to digest by Reflect.